rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Suitable first and last choice recommendations ..............................................

-Now, weak Condorcet winners and losers verify the same pragmatic principles as initial and terminal prekernels.
-Hence they deliver similar first and last choice recommendations.
+Now, weak Condorcet winners and losers verify the same pragmatic first choice principles as initial and terminal prekernels [31]_.
+Hence they may deliver similar first and last choice recommendations.
 The :py:meth:`~digraphs.Digraph.showChoiceRecommendation` method accepts therefore the '*CondorcetWinners*' argument for showing positive weak Condorcet winners as first choice and positive weak Condorcet losers as last choice recommendation as shown in :numref:`CondorcetWinners3` below.

 .. code-block:: pycon
    :caption: Showing first and last choice recommendations from weak Condorcet winners bpv-set